JonnyBeoulve/Cryptocurrency-Checker/README.md

 # Cryptocurrency Checker
-This is a React Redux app that displays trending cryptocurrencies and provides pricing information.
+This is a React Redux website that displays trending cryptocurrencies and provides pricing information.
 Users will be able to register and signin to follow and track cryptocurrencies of their choice.
 Files are served by a back-end built in Node/Express, with a MongoDB database that stores a hashed user login and cryptocurrency preferences.

 ## Production Version
 You can view an alpha staging version of this program at the following link: